vogler75/winccua-mqtt-client/README.md

 Then you can drag and drop it to your screen and configure it.

+The [Eclipse Paho JavaScript Client](https://eclipse.dev/paho/index.php?page=clients/js/index.php) is used in this Custom-Web-Control.

 ## Properties
 * BrokerUrl: Url to your MQTT Broker, for example ws://192.168.1.1:9001/mqtt
 * ClientId: MQTT Client Id